BFarkascode/STM32_NVIC_Usecase/README.md

 Mind, the mcu WILL totally execute such a leap of faith no matter what and then crash if it does not land on a proper vector.
 Our job is to ensure that it will land on such a vector.

+To execute the jump properly, we need to set the stack pointer to a new place and then reset the boot/app by calling its reset vector in their designated vector table.
+The setting and the calling is done by interacting with the known physical memory addresses of these pointers (benefit of the NVIC).

 ## User guide

+The codes provided are self-containing.

+Of note, one MUST execute the app first thus placing all the necessary machine code to the right place in memory, followed by the boot.
+The boot will then navigate to the app if/when told to.

+The app, apart from being put to a designated memory position, is just a simple Blinky that can be executed standalone without a problem.

+The boot can run two functions, one to do the jump to the app, the other to reboot.
+Once the jump is executed, the mcu will leave the boot completely behind and execute the app as if it had been executed as a standalone app.

+To prove that we actually have a jump, consult the serial output of the mcu.